JasDevelops/Chatterbox/README.md

 ### Offline Message Storage

-- conversations even without an internet connection.
+- Read or listen to conversations even without an internet connection.
 - When you reconnect, new messages are synced with Firestore.

 ---